-Asset Reports are the market leader in Perth for the provision of Property Condition Reports and have significant experience across a wide range of property sectors.
+Asset Reports is the market leader in Perth for the provision of Property Condition Reports and have significant experience across a wide range of property sectors.

-Asset Reports believe that there has never been a more important time for PCR’s to be undertaken by commercial landlords and tenants alike and have seen a significant increase in the demand for this service as clients seek to minimize their risk of exposure to unnecessary cost and also due to the increase in sub-leasing as clients seek to reduce their costs in this challenging economic environment.
+We believe that there has never been a more important time for PCR’s to be undertaken by commercial landlords and tenants alike and have seen a significant increase in the demand for this service as clients seek to minimise their risk of exposure to unnecessary cost and also due to the increase in sub-leasing as clients seek to reduce their costs in this challenging economic environment.

 Documented written and photographic evidence provides an additional level of protection.